coyotespike/coyotespike.github.io/_posts/2016-04-18-MoneyMoneyMoney.md

 If you want to do top-tier research, then, you'd better go where the smart people, and big money is: academia.
 Right?
 Probably, but here's more bad news.
 As [How to succeed in science: a concise guide for young biomedical scientists](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2685175/) points out, the average age at which a postdoc receives a major grant is 43.

 That's for someone who went straight through grad school, I presume.
-[Science](http://www.sciencemag.org/careers/2009/07/independent-postdocs-resources) and [Nature](http://blogs.nature.com/naturejobs/2015/03/30/the-postdoc-series-finding-funding/) discuss some of the problems a postdoc faces in moving out on her own.
-The "concise guide" above notes that it really did use to be easier thirty or forty years ago.
+Now you're two decades away from retirement, and you're just getting in a position to do the research you're really interested in.The "concise guide" above notes that it really did use to be easier thirty or forty years ago.
+For more, [Science](http://www.sciencemag.org/careers/2009/07/independent-postdocs-resources) and [Nature](http://blogs.nature.com/naturejobs/2015/03/30/the-postdoc-series-finding-funding/) discuss some of the problems a postdoc faces in moving out on her own.

 Even under the relatively pro-science - in economic terms - Obama administration, the funding for science has remained flat.
-Because this flatlining follows a small boom, the field is now glutted with postdoctoral researchers: the ["Postdocalypse"](http://www.motherjones.com/environment/2014/03/inquiring-minds-ethan-perlstein-postdocalypse).
+Because this flatlining followed a small funding boom, the field is now glutted with postdoctoral researchers: the ["Postdocalypse"](http://www.motherjones.com/environment/2014/03/inquiring-minds-ethan-perlstein-postdocalypse).

 Now, if you do get a lab up and running, unaffiliated with a university or hospital, you have the advantage of nimbleness, which may help you to generate results faster, and result in a better track record of getting